Onomichi

 No. of Nights: 2 (Days 5 & 6 of a larger trip)

-Today I travel to Onomichi.
-I’m in no particular rush as it’s not a massively long journey.
-I take trains from Hiroshima to Fukuyama, then Fukuyama to Onomichi, taking around 2 hours in total.
+Today I am travelling to Onomichi.
+I am in no rush, as it is not a very long journey.
+I take trains from Hiroshima to Fukuyama, then Fukuyama to Onomichi, which takes around two hours in total.
 You can read about my trip to Hiroshima here.

-I reach the ticket centre, and the plastic has fallen away!
-But after seeing the massive queue, I return to the machines for one more go!
-This time I ask a ticket officer to accompany me for help, and although his English is not great either, and although he misunderstands me initially, we do indeed get there eventually!
-The people here are very friendly and SUPER helpful!!
+Finally I reach the ticket centre, and the sticky tension is gone.
+But seeing the enormous queue, I return to the machines for one last attempt.
+This time I ask a ticket officer to guide me, and although his English is limited and he misunderstands me at first, we eventually succeed.
+The people here are incredibly friendly and genuinely helpful.

 Ahh on the train at last!
 I sit back and relax.
 This is now the second leg of my trip, early days but exciting to be on the go!